devendra-ghate/computerProgramming/index.md

 > language called `Ada`.

 A list of major software bugs can be found on this [wiki](https://en.wikipedia.org/wiki/List_of_software_bugs).

+- Good explanation of the `gcc` compilation process [here](https://medium.com/@laura.derohan/compiling-c-files-with-gcc-step-by-step-8e78318052).
+It has been explained for `C` but it is true for all compiled languages.
+In our discussion in the class, we clubbed together the `compile` and `assemble` step together.

 ## Installation steps `gcc` for (compiler) and `geany` (IDE)